graezykev/ts-eslint-standard-js/steps.md

 In this post, I also use ESLint + Standard JS as my **code formatting** tools.
 Formatting JS/TS code by using ESLint is also subjective and opinionated, arguably most people would rather use [Prettier](https://prettier.io/) instead.

-Prettier provides more configurable options, but like I said before, Standard JS's philosophy is "rules are rules", its rules are detailed, some arguable rules are strictly normalised and no compromises are allowed, customising Prettier's options will lead me back to endless arguements with my teammates.
+Prettier provides more configurable options, but like I said before, Standard JS's philosophy is "rules are rules", its rules are detailed, some arguable rules are strictly normalised and no compromises are allowed, customising Prettier's options will lead me back to endless arguments with my teammates.

 Sorry, I've gone too far, I'm not here to persuade you to use Standard JS.
-My intention is if you somehow agree with me, or you have other reasons to choose [JavaScript Standard Style](https://standardjs.com/) in your team, this post is for your infomation, to guide you through the configuration.
+My intention is if you somehow agree with me, or you have other reasons to choose [JavaScript Standard Style](https://standardjs.com/) in your team, this post is for your information, to guide you through the configuration.

 ## Key Takeaways

-This post is mainly devided into 5 parts.
+This post is mainly divided into 5 parts.

 1. [Initial Setup](#1-initial-setup)
 2. [ESLint Configuration](#2-eslint-configuration)